 Story #2- I always found that I do my best thinking while I am out running.
 The distractions of everyday life disappear during my exercise.
 I was thinking back when I was a teenager spending my summers in Northwestern Pennsylvania.
 Every morning I would wake up to heavy fog.
 I could not see anything clearly, but I knew the sun was above the fog, slowly burning it off.
 By mid-morning the fog was completely gone and the sun was shining bright and illuminating everything.
 It is the same way when people hand their lives over to Jesus.
 Not everything is clear in the beginning.
 The darkness may be gone, but the fog of life, such as anxiety, remains for a while until it is completely burned off by the Sun of God.

-Anxiety, panic attacks, OCD, depression, etc can all be very debilitating.
+Anxiety, fear, worry, panic attacks, sleepless nights, OCD, depression, etc can all be very debilitating.
 Here are a few articles that may be a help:

 What I have found to be the biggest remedy in my life is found in the word ‘acceptance’.
 The most traumatic experience I had in my life was when my beloved son died suddenly at the age of 23 for no reasonable explanation according to the County Coroner.
 If I didn’t accept his death and realize there was nothing I could do to bring him back, I knew it would have destroyed me.
 The same is with my acceptance of Jesus Christ as my LORD.
 He is my LORD and anything I have to go through in life is in His hands not mine.
 I must accept the good and the bad, knowing in the end that everything will work out for the good: